course-dprep/animation-imdb-ratings-analysis/README.md

+---
+editor_options:
+  markdown:
+    wrap: 72
+---

 # About time: Predicting Movie Ratings using Release Year and the effect of Animation

 ## Research Question

 -   To what extent does a movie’s release year influence the average user rating?
 -   Does this relationship differ between animated and non-animated films?

 ## Hypothesis